blakekl/rpie-preservatives/README.md

 - What if I already utilize runcommand for other things?
   - That's fine.
 The commands in the installer only add a command to run these scripts as part of the runcommand scripts.
 It will not replace anything else in the scripts.
 - What if I have poor internet?
 Can I perform this once a day or once a week instead?
-  - In this case, you really only need the `-onend.sh` script.
-Download it to wherever you like.
-Then, you can setup a cronjob to backup as frequently as you need.
-If you call it without any arguments, it will backup all saves for all systems.
-Here is an example cron config that will upload saves daily at midnight. `0 0 * * * /opt/retropie/configs/all/rpie-preservatives-onend.sh`
+  - In this case you can setup a cronjob to backup as frequently as you need.
+Call it with the upload command and no system and it will backup all systems.
+Here is an example cron config that will upload saves daily at midnight. `0 0 * * * /opt/retropie/configs/all/rpie-preservatives.sh upload`
 - System 'X' doesn't work
   - I've been using this for a while now and it works with all the systems I run.
 That being said, I don't run all the systems.
 If there is indeed a problem, report an issue and please provide an example of your files from `~/Retropie/roms/{system}` folder and the relevant tags from `/etc/emulationstation/es_systes.cfg`.
 - You \*\*\*\*, I've lost all my save files!
   - rpie-preservatives performs synchronization operations across your file system and the remote storage YOU configured.
 Data loss is a real possibility, if you do not configure things correctly.
 Be sure to backup your files and follow ALL directions carefully to prevent data loss.
+- I was playing the same game at the same time on two devices and my saves didn't store correctly.
+  - This does sync save files, but it can only handle one game at a time.
+Do not play the same game at the same time and expect both saves to exist.
+The one you quit last is the one that will be used.